 Mr Schwartz is on the board of directors of the Searle Civil Justice Institute at George Mason University School of Law.
 He is a frequent participant in judicial education programmes.
 Mr Schwartz serves as general counsel to the American Tort Reform Association.

-Before entering the full-time practice of law, Mr Schwartz was a professor and dean at the University of Cincinnati College of Law.
-He currently serves on the College's Board of Visitors.
-In 2012, the College established the Professor Victor E Schwartz Chair in Tort Law.
+Prior to entering the full-time practice of law, Mr Schwartz was a professor and dean at the University of Cincinnati College of Law.
+He currently serves on the College's board of visitors.
+In 2012, the College established the Professor Victor E Schwartz chair in tort law.

-Mr Schwartz, while at the US Department of Commerce, served as chair of the Federal Inter-Agency Task Force on Product Liability at the Department of Commerce, and the Federal Inter-Agency Council on Insurance.
+Mr Schwartz, while at the US Department of Commerce, served as chair of the federal inter-agency task force on product liability, and the federal inter-agency council on insurance.
 He was the principal author of the Uniform Product Liability Act and the Federal Risk Retention Act.
-For his work in government, he received the Secretary of Commerce's Award for Professional Excellence.
+He received the Secretary of Commerce's Award for Professional Excellence.

-For more than three decades, Mr Schwartz has been co-author of the most widely used torts casebook in the United States, Prosser, Wade and Schwartz's Torts (12th ed.
-2010).
-He also is author of the leading text, Comparative Negligence (5th ed.
-2010).
+Mr Schwartz is co-author of the most widely used torts casebook in the United States, Prosser, Wade and Schwartz's Torts (12th ed 2010).
+He is author of the leading text Comparative Negligence (5th ed 2010).

 Mr Schwartz has been an adviser for each of the American Law Institute's (ALI) restatement (third) of torts projects: products liability, apportionment of liability, and liability for physical injury and emotional harm.
 He is a life member of the ALI.

 Mr Schwartz obtained his BA summa cum laude from Boston University and JD magna cum laude from Columbia Law School.
 He is a member of the bars of the Supreme Court of the United States, New York, Ohio and the District of Columbia.

 This biography is an extract from The International Who's Who of Product Liability Defence Lawyers which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication